 Q: Don’t the riders get cold/wet?

 A: Yes.
 Some riders use embrocation to protect exposed skin and keep warm.
 It’s just part of the experience.
-Cyclocross is an all-weather sport.
+Cyclocross is an all-weather sport, especially in the Pacific Northwest!

 Q:What are the cones that mark these trails?